BrockMCarlson/VSS2022-IOT/README.md

 ## Instructions
 VSS2022-IOT Is built on a Model-Viewer-Control (MVC) framework.
 This design choice allows for the development of deeper classes and defined layers of abstraction.
 I am a self-taught dev, so these principals are incorrectly implemented or could be improved please let me know!

-The intention is that each script in the “controller” folder acts as the interface for a class, i.e. users will only need to understand and interact with scripts in tue controller folder fully utilize this repos functionality.
+The intention is that each script in the “controller” folder acts as the interface for a class, i.e. users will only need to understand and interact with scripts in the controller folder in order to fully utilize this respository's functionality.

 ### “Model”